Workers compensation lawyers in Washington State receive and deliver clients’ time loss money and other money benefits on a regular basis.

 There are two main reasons this money goes through the lawyers office:

 Lawyers are required to handle client funds honestly.
-There are rules for lawyers which require lawyers to use trust accounts, report to the client how funds are distributed, and promptly deliver the clients’ money to them.
+There are rules for lawyers which require lawyers to use trust accounts, report to the client in writing how funds are distributed, and promptly deliver the clients’ money to them.

 The Rules of Professional Conduct (RPC) 1.15 A&B set out the precise rules for how lawyers must safeguard clients property.